 Here are some ideas to get you started gardening in small spaces.

 Eat foods that are in season to save money all the while eating whole foods on a budget.
 Foods that are in season tend to be a great deal cheaper.
 Preserve foods as they are in season so you can enjoy them all year round.

 Here’s a handy printable PDF to help you buy in-season produce.

 Look for a CSA (Community Supported Agriculture) or co-op in your local area for great deals on produce, eggs, and even pasture fed meats.
 A quick google search or asking around with friends should reveal a few options.
 Most require you to sign up in the winter for the following season.

 Do a google search for u-pick farms near you.
 By picking produce yourself you get a workout, quality family time, and a steep discount on amazing produce to feed your family.
 Bring the whole family and pick enough to store away for the rest of the year.

 Shop the bulk bins at the grocery store for things like grains, nuts, and seeds at a discount compared to buying prepackaged goods.
 These bins often have sales as well so you can stock up a bit more if the budget allows.
 In this case, air-tight containers are your friend for storage.

 Keep an eye out for manager specials on produce, meats, and dairy.
 These usually need to be frozen or used right away but with the price, but it’s worth the work.
 When putting your groceries away place all of your clearance finds in one spot and deal with them that night so you won’t forget about them.

 You can take advantage of deals on whole foods by learning how to store them long term.
 You have several options and doing a combination of them will yield the best results.
 Great options include freezing, canning, and dehydrating fresh foods for later use.

 By implementing these tips, you should start seeing significant savings when you’re eating whole foods.
-I’d love to know your tips for saving money on healthful real foods in the comments below!
+I’d love to know your tips on how to save money on whole foods in the comments below!